- Programs & Services

-The goals of the Shelby County Ambient Air Monitoring Branch are to evaluate compliance with federal and state air quality standards, provide real-time monitoring of air pollution episodes, develop data for trend analysis, and provide information to the public on daily air quality conditions in their area.
+The objective of the Shelby County Ambient Air Monitoring Branch is to protect the health and sustainability of Shelby County by identifying any violations to the NAAQS, locating the highest ambient pollution across the area, and determining the general background concentration.
+The Branch will provide real-time monitoring of air pollution episodes, develop data for trend analysis, and provide information to the public on daily air quality conditions in the area.